emrgnt-cmplxty/automata/automata/docs/core/coding/directory_manager.rst

 -  ``automata.core.coding.directory.Directory``
 -  ``automata.core.coding.directory.File``
 -  ``automata.core.coding.directory.Node``
+-  ``automata.tests.unit.test_directory_manager``

 Example
 -------

-The following examples demonstrate how to use ``DirectoryManager`` to create a directory and retrieve the list of files and subdirectories in a given directory.
+The following example demonstrates how to use ``DirectoryManager`` to interact with the directory structure:

 .. code:: python

    from automata.core.coding.directory import DirectoryManager

-   # Creating a new directory
+   # Create a DirectoryManager with a specified base path
-   base_path = "/path/to/base/directory"
+   base_path = "/path/to/your/base/directory"
-   dm = DirectoryManager(base_path)
+   dir_manager = DirectoryManager(base_path)

-   dm.ensure_directory_exists("new_directory")
+   # Ensure a directory exists
+   directory_path = "/path/to/your/directory"
+   dir_manager.ensure_directory_exists(directory_path)

-   # Retrieving the list of files and subdirectories in a given directory
+   # Get a list of files in a directory
+   path = "/path/to/directory"
-   files = dm.get_files_in_dir("new_directory")
+   files = dir_manager.get_files_in_dir(path)
+   print(files)  # Output: List of file names

+   # Get a list of subdirectories in a directory
-   subdirs = dm.get_subdirectories("new_directory")
+   subdirectories = dir_manager.get_subdirectories(path)
-   print("Files:", files)
-   print("Subdirectories:", subdirs)
+   print(subdirectories)  # Output: List of subdirectories

 Limitations
 -----------

-``DirectoryManager`` has some limitations:

--  It assumes a specific directory structure based on the base path provided during initialization.
--  It does not provide any error handling for incorrect or inaccessible paths.
-If the path is incorrect or not accessible, the functions may fail with unclear error messages.
+The ``DirectoryManager`` class assumes a specific structure for its directories and works best with directories that adhere to this structure.
+It also relies on the ``os`` package for interacting with the file system, limiting it to the functionalities provided by that package.

 Follow-up Questions:
 --------------------

--  Are there any additional methods that would be useful for a DirectoryManager class?
--  How can error handling be improved to provide clearer error messages when dealing with incorrect or inaccessible paths?
+-  How can we modify DirectoryManager to work with custom directory structures?